Press

 Artificial Intelligence takes over Edmonton improv show at Citadel“, by Emily Mertz for Global News Canada, 17 January 2019.

 A Robot Walks Into a Bar.
-But Can It Do Improv Comedy?“, by Alex Marshall for the New York Times, 8 August 2018.
+But Can It Do Improv Comedy?“, by Alex Marshall for The New York Times, 8 August 2018.

 So a Computer Walks Into a Bar“, by James Geary for the Wall Street Journal, 21 September 2018.